Skip to content

 Supplier qualification in China

 Supplier qualification is the pre-award gate: Sinospect verifies that a Chinese supplier exists legally, manufactures what it claims, and holds the certifications the project requires before a manufacturer, importer, brand owner or project team commits to the order.
-The work runs on a single named supplier or on a three-to-five-supplier shortlist; each candidate clears the four qualification layers or is documented as disqualified.
+The process applies to either a single named supplier or a shortlist of three to five suppliers; each candidate clears the four qualification layers or is documented as disqualified.

 Buyer-side control point